 Somaliland’s legacy for resolving interclan disputes peacefully has been threatened by the Bihi government’s heavy-handed suppression of protesters.

 Somaliland has distinguished itself over the years by preventing militant Islamist groups, like al Shabaab, from gaining a foothold in its territory.
 Observers are concerned the strongarm tactics in Sool could provide inroads for al Shabaab and the Islamic State in Somalia, both of which are well established in Puntland.
-Given its strategic location on the Red Sea, stability in Somaliland in turn has regional security implications.
+Given its strategic location on the Red Sea, stability in Somaliland also has regional security implications.

 Under Bihi, journalists have, at times, faced arbitrary arrests and threats for critical coverage.
 The government, furthermore, has restricted the registration of new newspapers.